top of page

 The risks facing research projects today are not hypothetical — they are real, urgent, and global:

-Regulatory Standards and Privacy frameworks like GDPR, HIPAA, and new national legislation such as NIST 800-171 impose specific controls and obligations on how research data is collected, stored, and shared.
+• Regulatory Standards and Privacy Frameworks: Laws like GDPR, HIPAA, and new national legislation such as NIST 800-171 impose specific controls and obligations on how research data is collected, stored, and shared.

-Ethical requirements for the responsible conduct of research have expanded beyond human subject research to include animal research and AI development, genomics, and Indigenous research.
+• Ethical Requirements: The responsible conduct of research now extends beyond human subject research to include animal research and explains the importance of AI development, genomics, and Indigenous research.

-Export controls and foreign interference risks also require that researchers navigate complex regulatory environments when collaborating internationally with respect to restrictions on collaboration partners and data sharing.
+• Export Controls and Foreign Interference Risks: Researchers must navigate complex regulatory environments when collaborating internationally, especially regarding restrictions on collaboration partners and data sharing.

-Despite this complexity, these concerns are addressed in a siloed manner — cybersecurity is handled by IT, ethics concerns are managed by institutional ethics review boards, and export control considerations addressed by research legal services somewhere in the process, if at all.
+Despite this complexity, these concerns are often addressed in a siloed manner.
+Cybersecurity is handled by IT, ethics issues are managed by institutional ethics review boards, and export control considerations are addressed by research legal services.

 A Flexible Research Security Framework Is Required

-We have come to understand that higher education research institutions need a new kind of Research Security Office (RSO) - one that can address core, non-negotiable protections but can also adapt flexibly to the specialized needs of different research disciplines.
+We have come to understand that higher education research institutions need a new kind of Research Security Office (RSO).
+One that can address core, non-negotiable protections and also adapt flexibly to the specialized needs of different research disciplines.

-Our proposed RSO Framework is flexible and built on two simple components:
+Our proposed RSO Framework consists of two main components:

-Research discipline-specific requirements should be modular, triggered only when necessary to avoid unnecessary burden.
+2. Research discipline-specific requirements should be modular, triggered only when necessary, thus avoiding unnecessary burden.

 5 Core Components for All Research Projects

-Every research project should have to address these five core components:
+Every research project should address these five core components:

-Privacy and Data Protection — Ensuring compliance with GDPR, HIPAA, PIPEDA, OCAP®, and other privacy regulations depending on jurisdiction.
+2. Privacy and Data Protection: Ensuring compliance with GDPR, HIPAA, PIPEDA, OCAP®, and other privacy regulations depending on jurisdiction.

-Research Ethics Compliance — Upholding ethical standards set out in frameworks like TCPS2 (Canada), the Belmont Report (US), and UNESCO Open Science recommendations.
+3. Research Ethics Compliance: Upholding ethical standards set out in frameworks like TCPS2 (Canada) and the Belmont Report (US).

-Export Controls and Sanctions Compliance — Preventing unauthorized transfer of sensitive research or technology under national export laws.
+4. Export Controls and Sanctions Compliance: Preventing unauthorized transfers of sensitive research or technology under national export laws.

-Research Integrity and Responsible Conduct — Promoting transparency, accountability, and trust in research.
+5. Research Integrity and Responsible Conduct: Promoting transparency, accountability, and trust in research.

-These foundational components form the backbone of an adaptable, and trusted research enterprise.
+These foundational components create the backbone of an adaptable and trusted research enterprise.

-Engineering and technology research often trigger export control regimes such as ITAR and EAR.
+• Engineering and Technology Research often triggers export control regimes such as ITAR and EAR.

-Indigenous research requires adherence to data sovereignty frameworks like OCAP® and the CARE Principles.
+• Indigenous Research necessitates adherence to data sovereignty frameworks like OCAP® and the CARE Principles.

-Rather than forcing all researchers into a one-size-fits-all model, our proposed framework applies these discipline-specific modules or capabilities only when needed, ensuring both compliance and efficiency.
+Rather than forcing all researchers into a one-size-fits-all model, our proposed framework applies these discipline-specific modules or capabilities only when needed.
+This ensures both compliance and efficiency.

 Building the Modern Research Security Office

-One of the biggest challenges we have faced as a commercial RDM platform in our engagements with higher education researchers and research institutions is the degree of fragmentation of accountability for research data security, and compliance.
-It is this experience and from this vantage point that we propose that a contemporary and efficient Research Security Office built on this flexible framework would combine:
+One significant challenge we have encountered as a commercial RDM platform is the fragmentation of accountability for research data security and compliance.
+Our experience has led us to propose that a contemporary and efficient Research Security Office, built on a flexible framework, would combine:

-This proposed structure allows institutions to stay agile, scaling expertise up or down based on research portfolio, project complexity and risk profiles of the institution and specific research teams, research methodologies, and data management plans.
+This proposed structure allows institutions to remain agile.
+It can scale expertise up or down based on the research portfolio, project complexity, risk profiles, and specific research teams, methodologies, and data management plans.

 Why This Approach Matters

-In our experience, both in research settings and from our broader consulting experience, success hinges on building systems that are proactive, integrated, user-centered, repeatable, and administratively light weight.
+In our analysis, success hinges on building systems that are proactive, integrated, user-centered, repeatable, and administratively lightweight.

-Simplifies compliance — offering clear, navigable paths for researchers consistent with institutional protocols without bureaucratic overload.
+• Simplify compliance: Offering clear, navigable paths for researchers consistent with institutional protocols, without unnecessary bureaucracy.

-Future-proofs research — enabling institutions to adapt as threats evolve and new regulatory frameworks and requirements emerge.
+• Future-proof research: Enabling institutions to adapt as threats evolve and new regulatory frameworks emerge.

 Ultimately, protecting the integrity and security of research is not just a compliance exercise — it is an investment in the credibility, innovation, and global leadership of the research institution itself.